rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Methodology

 \subsection{Inferring empirical stop times}

-These matchings are then used to infer observed stop-level arrival times.
+These matchings are then used to infer observed stop times.
 Because a vehicle may be matched to the same stop multiple times as it approaches and departs, we retain only the match with the minimum distance for each stop–vehicle pair.
 The timestamp of this closest observation is taken as the observed empirical arrival time and is used to replace the scheduled time in the GTFS \textit{stop\_times.txt} file.
-This approach does not estimate the exact moment when a vehicle comes to rest at a stop, but rather the moment when it is closest to that stop.
+GTFS \textit{stop\_times.txt} contains separate \textit{arrival\_time} and \textit{departure\_time} fields.
+However, in the BODS GTFS feeds used in this study, these two fields are typically identical for bus stops, meaning that scheduled dwell time is not explicitly represented. \texttt{rt2gtfs} therefore does not infer separate stop-level observed arrival and departure times.
+Instead, the same inferred observed stop time is written to both fields.
+This preserves consistency with the structure of the input timetable data while producing a corrected GTFS feed that remains compatible with standard routing engines.
+It is worth noting that our approach does not estimate the exact moment when a vehicle comes to rest at a stop, but rather the moment when it is closest to that stop.
 This represents a deliberate trade-off compared with the method of \citet{wessel_constructing_2017}, which uses network-based interpolation to obtain more precise arrival and departure times at the cost of substantially greater computational complexity.
+However, when real-time vehicle positions are collected at high temporal frequency, the difference between the closest recorded observation and the true stop event is likely to be relatively small in many cases.
 For the purposes of accessibility analysis, where the primary concern is the cumulative impact of operational delays on end-to-end travel times rather than punctuality at individual stops, this approximation provides a scalable and sufficiently accurate solution.